How the model handles compliance

-The compliance question in nearshore hiring is really an employment question: someone has to be the legal employer in the hire’s country.
-Contractor arrangements dodge that question and push the risk onto you.
-Opus answers it directly: Opus is the employer.
-It runs payroll where the hire lives, carries the employer-side obligations that come with local labor rules, and administers benefits, while the person works full-time and exclusively for your team, on your hours, with US timezone overlap.
+The compliance question in nearshore hiring is really an ownership question: someone has to carry the contracts, payroll, and local labor obligations in the hire’s country.
+Freelancer arrangements dodge that question and push the risk onto you.
+Opus answers it directly: one partner runs the contracts, payroll, and benefits for you.
+Opus pays the hire where they live, keeps up with local labor rules, and administers benefits, while the person works full-time and exclusively for your team, on your hours, with US timezone overlap.

 One monthly rate through Opus covers talent, payroll, and compliance.